hashicorp/terraform-provider-aws/website/docs/r/codecatalyst_source_repository.html.markdown

 * `description` - (Optional) The description of the project.
 This description will be displayed to all users of the project.
 We recommend providing a brief description of the project and its intended purpose.

+## Attribute Reference

+This resource exports no additional attributes.

 ## Timeouts

 [Configuration options](https://developer.hashicorp.com/terraform/language/resources/syntax#operation-timeouts):